Designing Interfaces for an Oilfield Service Company

 Oil and gas drilling is not a common thing like booking a hotel, ordering a pizza, taking a taxi or even planning a budget.
 We deal with transport routes, money calculations, food recipes every day whereas such common drilling things as pore pressure, 💪🏻 weight on bit, 12-inch wellbore section or synthetic-based mud are beyond the majority of us.

 Below is an approximate list of oilfield terms a designer should take at least a cursory glance at.
-Their high-level understanding will simplify collecting requirements and presenting design because you’ll speak your client’s language, which they are used to so much.
+Their understanding will simplify collecting requirements and presenting design because you’ll speak your client’s language, which they are used to so much.

 - Drilling process: well, offshore platform, trajectory, wellbore, borehole, sidetrack, formation, mud, jarring, casing, cementing, cuttings, pressure, impact, and impulse, etc.